Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Eastwick College - Hackensack

-Mercer County Community College landed the #8 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
+Mercer County Community College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
+It came in at #8 on the list.
 Located in the rural area of West Windsor, Mercer County Community College is a public college with a medium-sized student population.

 Of the 20 students majoring in medical assisting at Mercer County Community College, 35% are male and 65% are female.